MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ---
 author: BryceHo
-description: Glossary of terms for Dynamics 365 Guides (Preview) ms.author: anhaman ms.date: 02/24/2019
+description: Glossary of terms for Dynamics 365 Guides in preview ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online
-ms.service: crm-online
 ms.topic: article
-title: Glossary of terms for Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Glossary of terms for Dynamics 365 Guides in preview ms.reviewer: v-brycho
 ---

-# Glossary of terms for Dynamics 365 Guides (Preview)
+# Glossary of terms for Dynamics 365 Guides in preview

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-When you're working with Microsoft Dynamics 365 Guides (Preview), you may find this glossary of terms helpful.
+When you're working with Microsoft Dynamics 365 Guides in preview, you may find this glossary of terms helpful.

 ## Air tap
 Air tap is a type of gesture that’s equivalent to a “click” with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).